JosefGst/JosefGst.github.io/_posts/2021-04-16-HackUST_travel_app.md

 # Developement

-Download the [App for development .aia](https://github.com/JosefGst/JosefGst.github.io/tree/master/TURU_v1_3.aia) here or in the Download section and import it into App Inventor.
+Download the [TURU_vx_x_x.aia](https://github.com/JosefGst/JosefGst.github.io/releases/tag/1.0.0) from the Download section and import it into App Inventor.
+Check the file ending, it need to be .aia.
 Your are good to go and can start develop.

 # Code Blocks